philipp-r/bugtracker/README.md

 Bumpy Booby is distributed under the MIT License.
 See `./LICENSE.md` for more information.

 We are using Securimage <http://www.phpcaptcha.org/>,<https://github.com/dapphp/securimage> by Drew Phillips for spam protection.

-This project includes some icons from GLYPHICONS licensed under CC BY 3.0.
-See <http://glyphicons.com>.